How to Apply

 The Museum does not award college credit, but many U.S. colleges and universities will recognize academic work performed while interning at the Museum.
 Contact your academic advisor for instructions on how to receive credit.

-Most NMAH internships are unpaid positions.
-Some funded internships are available on a competitive basis through the Office of Fellowships and Internships.
+Most NMAH internships are currently unpaid learning experiences, though some internships award stipends based on funding availability.
+To learn more, check out the financial information in each internship posting on the Upcoming Internship Opportunities webpage.
+Also, some funded internships are available on a competitive basis through the Office of Fellowships and Internships.

 If you have any questions about the application process, please email us via our contact form.
-If you have questions concerning the SOLAA application, please go to the Help section on the SOLAA website.
+If you have questions concerning the SOLAA application, please visit the How to Apply section of our NMAH internship website or go to the Help section on the SOLAA website.